SfdJucide/School-Projects/README.md

 Matrix+ | Implementation of the simple matrix.h library in C++.
 SimpleDocker | Developing a simple docker image for my own server.
 PostgresBootcamp | PostgreSQL Bootcamp with a lot of tasks.
+Info21 | Data analysis and statistics for School 21.